Unearthing Large Scale Domain-Specific Knowledge from Public Corpora: Introduction

 To sum up our contribution:

-\begin{itemize}[left=0pt] \item We propose~\querycc, a self-bootstrapping strategy for automatic data collection to enhance domain-specific knowledge from public corpora. \item We collect and release \knowledgepile, based on various categories such as STEM, human science, and social science.
-The dataset effectively enhances the model's abilities in mathematical and knowledge-based reasoning. \item We introduce Llama-QoC and Mistral-QoC models trained on \knowledgepile, which demonstrate significant improvements on several professional exams and reasoning datasets. \end{itemize}
+\begin{itemize}[left=0pt] \item We propose~\querycc, a data collection pipeline to retrieve domain-specific knowledge from public corpora, which introduces LLMs to extend query and retrieve domain-related data from public corpora. \item We collect and release a knowledge-related corpora~\knowledgepile~based on~\querycc~from Common Crawl, a large-scale public corpora, which includes various categories such as STEM, human science, and social science. \item We have analysed the quality and statistical properties of~\knowledgepile.
+We examined the distribution of web domain to show the performance of~\querycc~in collecting scattered information, then, we compared the educational value of~\knowledgepile~ with that of other Open-source knowledge-related datasets, to demonstrate the high educational value of our dataset. \item We train several language models on~\knowledgepile, which demonstrate significant improvements on several professional exams and reasoning datasets. \end{itemize}